pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_storage-and-playback.md

 ## Message counts

-Requires Message Persistence
+##### Requires Message Persistence

-Returns the number of messages on channels since a given time.
-Count is for messages with timetoken >= the provided value(s).
-For Unlimited retention keys, only considers messages from the last 30 days.
+Returns the number of messages published on one or more channels since a given timetoken.
+Count equals messages with timetoken >= provided channel_timetokens value.

+Unlimited retention note: For keys with unlimited retention enabled, this method considers only messages from the last 30 days.

 ### Method(s)

+You can use the following method(s) in the Ruby SDK:

 ```
 `1pubnub.message_counts(